manjulananduri/manjulananduri.github.io/_posts/2022-08-01-carbon-language-memory-safety.md

 - Dereference invalid pointers for uninitialized pointers, handling `NULL` in C++.

 ### 2. Temporal memory safety
 Temporal memory safety involves avoiding access to addresses once they are deallocated.
-So if they address is deallocated, ideallly it should be restricted to protect against these references.
+So if the address is deallocated, ideally it should be restricted to protect against these references.
 Checks that involve temporal memory safety in carbon are
 - use-after-free for heap
 - use-after-return for stack addresses.